Pylons/deform/docs/glossary.rst

      library, used by the :mod:`deform` translation machinery.

    jquery.maskedinput
-     A JQuery plugin library that allows for input masks in text inputs.
+     A jQuery plugin library that allows for input masks in text inputs.
 For example, a mask for a US telephone number might be ``(999)-999-9999``.
 See also
      https://github.com/digitalBush/jquery.maskedinput.
 Deform